-Komodo originated as a fork from ZCash, the well-known privacy coin, and retained the zk-SNARK protocol, which allows zero-knowledge proofs and provides absolute privacy.
+Komodo originated as a fork from ZCash, the well-known privacy coin, and retained the zk-SNARK protocol, which enables zero-knowledge proofs and provides absolute privacy.
 Other features, such as the Delayed Proof of Work (dPoW) security mechanism described above, were added into the codebase of the KMD blockchain.

-Assetchains on Komodo Platform are also equipped with a number of modular features that allow you to customize your blockchain.
+Smart Chains on Komodo Platform are also equipped with a number of modular features that allow you to customize your blockchain.
 From permissioned and permissionless privacy options to the ability to set custom mining rewards, Komodo Platform provides flexibility to meet individual needs.

-Layer 3: Application/Logic Layer
+Layer 3: Integration Layer

 The third and final layer of Komodo Platform’s architecture is UTXO-based smart contract support.
 This is the final layer, as optimally designing the first two infrastructure layers took precedent.

 Komodo's smart contracts are based on the UTXO of the Bitcoin protocol and hardcoded into the Komodo code base.
 This has a few important benefits.